Dr Fang Liu (PI)

 Ms Mirjana Jeremic

-Mirjana is a Speech and Language Therapist (HCPC registered) experienced with working with children with autism and their parents and carers.
-She has coached parents and carers to deliver language interventions to young minimally verbal children with autism.
-She has also worked with older, high-functioning children with autism and has experience in implementing social skills training programmes within the home and school settings.
+Mirjana Jeremic is a Speech and Language Therapist (HCPC registered) experienced with working with autistic children and their parents and carers.
+She has coached parents and carers to deliver language interventions to young autistic children with no or few words.
+She has also worked with older autistic children and has experience in implementing social skills training programmes within the home and school settings.
 She is passionate and motivated to help those with communication needs.

-Sara Fincham-Majumdar is a qualified Speech and Language Therapist (HCPC registered) in the School of Psychology and Clinical Language Sciences.
-Sara has worked with individuals with Autism Spectrum Disorder and their families since 1998.
-She qualified as a Speech and Language Therapist in 2007 and has specialised in the field of ASD since 2012.
+Sara Fincham-Majumdar is a qualified Speech and Language Therapist (HCPC registered) and Lecturer in Speech and Language Therapy in the School of Psychology and Clinical Language Sciences at the University of Reading.
+Sara has worked with autistic children and families since 1998.
+She qualified as a Speech and Language Therapist in 2007 and has specialised in the field of autism since 2012.
+Sara is currently studying for her PhD, and her research explores social communication intervention for preschool autistic children.